mohitmv/blog/_posts/2021-9-10-CTwik-General-Purpose-Hot-Patcher-For-Cpp.md

 ### How to figure out minimal set of functions automatically ?

 CTwik parse a translation unit (after preprocessing) into graph of global entities.
 A global C++ entity is a global definition or declaration.
 An entity could be anything like struct, class, function declaration, function definition, typedef, global variable declaration/definition etc. Each entity declaration / definition introduce a name for it, which can be referred in other entities.
-For example -  struct S { ...  };    is an entity with name "S".  `int F2(int x) { return F(x) + 2; }` is an entity with name "F2".
+For example -  struct S { ...  };    is an entity with name "S".  ```c++ int F2(int x) { return F(x) + 2; }``` is an entity with name "F2".
 Globally defined `int x = 5;` is another entity.

 #### Note that:

 - we are not considering the entities inside function-scope.
 The entire body of a function definition is considered as single entity.
 - Each entity has a name.
 There could be multiple entities with same name (example function overloading etc.)
 - Entity name is the fully qualified name of an entity w.r.t. namespace.

-{% highlight c++ %}
-def print_hi(name)
-  puts "Hi, #{name}"
-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight %}

 ToDo: Add more content here from https://mohit-saini-blog.blogspot.com/2021/09/ctwik-general-purpose-hot-patcher-for-cpp.html